blade-lang/blade/README.md

 ## Example

-The following code prints the sum of all numbers in an array.
+The following implements a simple HTTP server that listens on port 3000.
 ```js
 import http
 import json